-- In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) misuse, adult mental health issues and domestic abuse

-- Misusing drugs and or alcohol

-- Being an asylum seeker/refugee

-- Being from our New Communities

-- Living away from home, including private fostering arrangements, or have returned home to their family from care - Are at risk of homelessness or living in temporary accommodation - Living in chaotic, neglectful, and unsupportive home situations - Vulnerable to discrimination and maltreatment on the grounds of age, gender reassignment, marriage/civil partnership, pregnancy/maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion/belief, gender, sex, or sexual orientation - Being a young carer - Not speaking or not having English as a first language - Being involved in the court system - Children affected by parental offending or with family members in prison
+- In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) misuse, adult mental health issues and domestic abuse - Misusing drugs and or alcohol - Being an asylum seeker/refugee - Being from our New Communities - Living away from home, including private fostering arrangements, or have returned home to their family from care - Are at risk of homelessness or living in temporary accommodation - Living in chaotic, neglectful, and unsupportive home situations - Vulnerable to discrimination and maltreatment on the grounds of age, gender reassignment, marriage/civil partnership, pregnancy/maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion/belief, gender, sex, or sexual orientation - Being a young carer - Not speaking or not having English as a first language - Being involved in the court system - Children affected by parental offending or with family members in prison - Witnessing the ill treatment of others- for example where a child hears or sees all forms of domestic abuse and ensure this recorded in My Concern so the Designated Safeguarding Lead can offer the advice of 'where next' in the supervision meetings.

-The pastoral leadership team (PLT) meet weekly to discuss students that may need the additional support and actions are put in place, In additional all Heads of Year will assess a child's level of need and ensure this recorded in My Concern so the Designated Safeguarding Lead can offer the advice of 'where next' in the supervision meetings.
+The pastoral leadership team (PLT) meet weekly to discuss students that may need the addition support and actions are put in place.
+In additional all Heads of Year will assess a child's level of need